What is a record transfer?

 See Approved Public Record Office Storage Supplier (APROSS): Information for agencies for guidance around transferring records to secondary storage facilities.

 As a result of our Digital Archive Program of work we've had reduced capacity to take on new record transfers.
-We had hoped to be able to return to our usual level of service by early 2020, but due to the Digital Archive taking longer than expected, we now won't be able to take on new project work until the second half of 2020.
+We had hoped to be able to return to our usual level of service by early 2020, but due to the current challenges of the Coronavirus (COVID-19), and the Digital Archive taking longer than expected, we now anticipate we won't be able to take on new project work until late 2020 (but this timing may change again depending on the impacts of Coronavirus (COVID-19) on our work.)

 Why transfer records to PROV?